regosen/Gapless-5/README.md

 - **singleMode**
   - default = false
   - plays/loops single track only
+- **exclusive**
+  - default = false
+  - stops other Gapless5 players when this one is playing
 - **playOnLoad**
   - default = false
   - play immediately once first track is loaded